Skip to content

 The Humorous Takeaway

-So next time your ball picks its own dramatic napping spot on the bunker face, don’t throw in the towel—play the rulebook.
+So next time your ball picks its own dramatic napping spot on the face outside the bunker, don’t throw in the towel—play the rulebook.
 With a wink and a one-club-length drop, you might just laugh in the face of physics and rules alike.

 • Quick Links